m4sterbunny/atlas/land.md

 # Atlas Network

-Welcome to Atlas Network, a one-stop solution for the effortless deployment and maintentance of decentralized nodes.
+Welcome to Atlas Network, a one-stop solution for the effortless deployment and maintenance of decentralized nodes.

 ## What would you like to do today?